 We recently completed the development of a bespoke secure portal for a client and, happily, off the back of that successful piece of work, we’ve been given the go-ahead to proceed with an interesting second stage project.
 This new project aims to automate and improve how data moves around the client’s business (an area we’re experienced in) by wrangling multiple data streams.

 Currently, staff have to manually fetch information from these data streams and identify information of value to their various clients, however, this isn’t the most scalable of solutions (it also seems rather tedious), and the service is growing, fast.
-In order to automate this we need to continually pull data, from multiple sources, and filter items of interest that can be flagged for a human to review in their new secure portal.
+In order to automate this we need to continually pull data, from multiple sources (some of them awkward legacy systems), and filter items of interest that can be flagged for a human to review in their new secure portal.

 These different data streams all provide information in different ways, one is a simple REST API with JSON data, another requires us to configure filters via one API, and pull in an unpredictable collection of data via another API service (this will send us a LOT of data).
 Each data source needs its data to be collected, its filters to be managed and its data processed and queued for review in a way that is quick and easy for a human to manage.

 Divide and conquer